AoifeW123/High-Low/README.md

 How We Addressed The Requirements
-How will your planned product meet the user requirements
+How will your planned product meet the user requirements.

+The first step in planning for the requirements is to identfy was is being asked from the breif

 ### III.
 Genre